 Blue Jays place starter J.A.
 Happ on 10-day DL with left elbow inflammation

 Toronto Blue Jays manager John Gibbons and a team trainer walk with starting pitcher J.A.
-Happ to the dugout after he had to come out of their game against the Baltimore Orioles with an injury during fifth inning AL action in Toronto on Sunday.
+Happ to the dugout after he had to come out of their game against the Baltimore Orioles with an injury.
 (Fred Thornhill/The Canadian Press)

 Gregory Strong, The Canadian Press